waterupto/Calefactio/README.md

 - [X] EDA Frontend

 ## Features⚙
-We are thinking of providing the following features through our project:
+We are providing the following features through our project:
 - Univariate Analysis: Histogram and Bar Chart help to visualize the distribution and variance of each variable

 - Correlation Analysis: Heatmap facilitates the identification of highly correlated explanatory variables and reduces collinearity.